ylh551400/product-insights-rag-llm/README.md

 python src/build_rag_system_recent.py
 ```

-Then in a notebook or script:
+Use in any script or notebook:

 ```python
 from rag_with_claude import TinderRAGAnalyzer

 analyzer = TinderRAGAnalyzer()

 analyzer.ask(
     "What are users complaining about recently?",
     filters={"is_negative": True}